pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Multiple Expressions

-We can also evaluate multiple expressions using the logical AND operation.
+Multiple expressions can be evaluated using the logical AND operation.
 This follows the normal truth table rules.
 Along with the filter operator, we provide two expressions that will evaluate to a boolean value.
 This will filter the resulting data based on two selection criteria and provide a list of version values.

 ```
 - name: "MULTIPLE FILTER EXPRESSIONS"